Libensemble/libensemble/docs/scipy2020.rst

 Executor Module
 ---------------

-An *executor* interface is provided to ensure libEnsemble routines that coordinate user applications are portable, resilient, and flexible.
-The executor automatically detects allocated nodes and available cores and can split up tasks if resource data isn't supplied.
+An *Executor* interface is provided to ensure libEnsemble routines that coordinate user applications are portable, resilient, and flexible.
+The Executor automatically detects allocated nodes and available cores and can split up tasks if resource data isn't supplied.

-The executor is agnostic of both the job launch/management system and selected manager/worker communication method on each machine.
+The Executor is agnostic of both the job launch/management system and selected manager/worker communication method on each machine.
 The main functions are ``submit()``, ``poll()``, and ``kill()``.

-On machines that do not support launches from compute nodes, libEnsemble's executor can interface with the **Balsam** library, which functions as a proxy job launcher that maintains and submits jobs from a database on front end launch nodes.
+On machines that do not support launches from compute nodes, libEnsemble's Executor can interface with the **Balsam** library, which functions as a proxy job launcher that maintains and submits jobs from a database on front end launch nodes.